YoSTEALTH/Dynamic-Import/README.rst

     print(static())
     print()
     # Note
-    #   Only "sample" & "sample.direct" modules are loaded at this point.
+    #   Only "sample" & "sample.static" modules are loaded at this point.

     # Dynamic Import #1
     # -----------------